 On the bottom of the speaker, there’s a high-grade aluminum base kit with counter-nut spikes to drive into the carpet.
 That pretty stable, not to mention the separation offered from the floor to isolate the sound.

-Much more inexpensive but still great, the Klipsch RF-7 II Floorstanding Speaker - Cherry (Each)s are a fantastic pair of floor standing speakers.
-The come from Klipsch’s iconic reference line and feature the same beautiful copper spun woofer as all the other products in the range.
+Much more inexpensive but still great, the Klipsch RF-7 IIs are a fantastic pair of floor-standing speakers.
+They come from Klipsch’s iconic reference line and feature the same beautiful copper spun woofer as all the other products in the range.
 Outside of that, you’re basically getting a black, wooden box, but the woofers are enough to carry the look.